-Statistically, atherosclerosis (the progressive clogging of the arteries) is the #1 killer on the planet.
+At present, atherosclerosis (the progressive narrowing and clogging up of the arteries) is the driving process behind cardiovascular mortality, the #1 cause of death on this planet, at approximately18 million deaths annually.
 A complex process, involving autoimmunity, infection, dietary incompatibilities, and many known and unknown factors, it is – despite conventional medical opinion – entirely preventable, and in some cases reversible.

-Here is the peer-reviewed, published research proving the fact:
+Here is the peer-reviewed, published research proving that fact:

 - B Vitamins – yes, something as simple as adding a source of B-complex to your regimen can prevent the juggernaut of heart disease from taking your life prematurely.
 A doubled-blind, randomized study, published in 2005, in the journal Atherosclerosis found that a simple intervention using 2.5 mg folic acid, 25 mg Vitamin B6, and 0.5mg Vitamin B12 for 1 year, resulted in significant reductions in arterial thickness (as measured by intima media thickeness).
 Even niacin-or folic acid- alone has been show to have this effect in patients.
 [Note: Always opt for natural sources of the B-group vitamins, including probiotic supplementation (which produce the entire complement for you), or a whole food extract, versus synthetic or semi-synthetic vitamins which, sadly, predominate on the market today].

 - Garlic – as we have documented extensively previously, garlic can save your life.
 It has been found to regress plaque buildup in the arteries, among many other potentially life-saving health benefits.